 Sally is of Wakka Wakka descent, her family originally from Cherbourg.
 She has lived in Perth, Western Australia for 22 years and has come to settle back on the Sunshine Coast.
 Sally has worked within Federal and State government departments, and also in Indigenous Recruitment.
 Sally has a keen interest in the Health sector and happy to be apart of the wonderful team of NCACCH who service the Sunshine Coast Indigenous community.

-NCACCH welcomed Ruth Taylor to our team in March 2017.
-Ruth has recently moved to the Sunshine Coast region from Northern NSW, where she has lived for the majority of her life on Bundjalung country.
-Ruth has a Masters in Public Health, as well as a background in nutrition and health promotion, and has previously worked in a similar Project Officer role in Aboriginal and Torres Strait Islander health.
-Ruth is passionate about health equality and about reducing the impact of chronic disease on Aboriginal and Torres Strait Islander communities.
+NCACCH welcomed Ruth Taylor to our team in March 2017 as the Indigenous Health Project Officer and in late 2017 Ruth transitioned into her new role.
+Ruth moved to the Sunshine Coast region from Northern NSW, where she has lived for the majority of her life on Bundjalung country.
+Ruth has a Masters in Public Health, as well as a background in nutrition and health promotion, and has previously worked in a similar roles in Aboriginal and Torres Strait Islander health.
+Ruth is passionate about health equality and about preventing and reducing the impact of chronic disease on Aboriginal and Torres Strait Islander communities.

 Maria Mitchell-Brown – Indigenous Outreach Worker

 Maria Mitchell-Brown, is a Murri woman who grew up in Rockhampton and lived many of her working years in Brisbane.
 Her traditional connections are to Kangoulu and Bitjarra nations (both within the Central Queensland region) through her mother’s line and Kamilaroi nation (NSW) through her father’s.
-As a representative of NCACCH, Maria aims to promote Closing the Gap to community and General Practioners, staff and/or chronic disease nurses.
+Commencing with us in March 2017 and as a representative of NCACCH, Maria aims to promote Closing the Gap to community and General Practitioners, staff and/or chronic disease nurses.
 She will also refer our Aboriginal and Torres Strait Islander clients to appropriate health services.